 Risk management activities are promoted through the repetition of the PDCA cycle as detailed on the right.
 The Yamaha Motor Group has prepared a risk management ledger of all risks that need to be covered.
 Each risk is evaluated while judging the level of impact and possibility of occurrence, and risk response action plans are developed for risks that need to be addressed.
-The progress of these responses is monitored over a six-month period and an annual summary of activities to address risks is compiled at the end of the fiscal year in an effort developed, and activities therein conducted on a Groupwide basis.
-If a major crisis situation occurs, the Emergency Countermeasure Headquarters is established based on internal regulations and other factors and led by the president and chief executive officer to minimize the damage and aftereffects.
+The progress of these responses is monitored over a six-month period and an annual summary of activities to address risks is compiled at the end of the fiscal year in an effort to reduce risks.